godzilla-reject/Mage-Metal_Backup/General Rules/Conditions Catalog/Taunted.md

 >
 > A taunted creature is provoked into attacking its provocateur.
 The taunted creature makes its next X amount of attacks *against its taunter* with favor, but it makes that same amount of attacks without favor against any other target.
 >
-> Taunting is additive as long all instances come from the same creature.
+> Taunting is additive as long all instances come from the same source (*Combatants, equipment and activities are sources*).